aspector247/message-queue/README.md

 ## Installation
 1. Open Unity Package Manager
 2. Choose Add package from Git url: https://github.com/aspector247/message-queue.git
-3. Find the Message Queue package and rename the folder Samples to Samples~.
-This is necessary until I create a github action to automatically change this file name.
-4. Import Samples folder
+3. Import Samples folder
-5. Open the Sample Scene - you may be prompted to install Text Mesh Pro Essentials that exist in the scene.
+4. Open the Sample Scene - you may be prompted to install Text Mesh Pro Essentials that exist in the scene.
-6. Click on the Sample Scene to reload it to make sure all the fonts are appearing on the buttons.
+5. Click on the Sample Scene to reload it to make sure all the fonts are appearing on the buttons.

 ## Play